StanislavKozel/Portfolio-1/README.md

  - Poppins It is easy to read font and it was used for hero logo only.
 Font was imported to css document from [Google fonts](https://developers.google.com/fonts) and it has a fallback font of San Serif.

 ![](docs/technologies/fonts-creenshot-poppins.png)

 ## Colors used
+ - Colors used in this project are matching color scheme of the product.

 ![](docs/technologies/coolors.png)
 # Wireframes
 ![Site map](docs/wireframes/screenshot.site.map.png)